 Several different configurations are possible, depending on the

-configure script options used when building ncurses
+configure script options used when building ncurses.
+There are a

 few main options whose effects are visible to the applications

-developer using ncurses
+developer using ncurses:

 --disable-overwrite

-The standard include for ncurses
+The standard include for ncurses is as noted in SYNOPSIS:

 #include <curses.h>